scrossan/ansible-role-kibana/README.md

 To configure Kibana to serve traffic using HTTPS, set the path to the certificate and key relative to your playbook.

+    kibana_ssl_key_passphrase: ""

+If the SSL key is encrypted, set the passphrase so that Kibana can decrypt the key.

 ## Dependencies

 None.